SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-05-ogham-harvard-square.md

 Ok, fine&hellip; but what's that?
 Wiktionary reliably informs us that ["anal&aacute;igh" is a word in (modern) Irish/Gaelige for the verb "breathe"](https://en.wiktionary.org/wiki/an%C3%A1laigh).
-(Though usually the second a has an acute accent, as in &aacute;.)
+(Though usually the third 'a' has an acute accent, as in &aacute;.)

 That _almost_ makes sense, since the yoga studio is named "BR&Emacr;ATHE", albeit with the incomprehensible macron over the E.